Get Started

-DEC 20 2023 Resources Ebook
+December 20 2023

-Which metrics truly count when gauging procurement effectiveness?
+Which key procurement metrics truly count when gauging procurement effectiveness?
 In this e-book, procurement experts Larry Wood from The Simms Group and Conrad Smith, CEO of Graphite Connect, delve into the critical metrics that matter to executive leaders and how you can better align them to showcase your value.

 According to Larry, the CFO and other top executives focus on three key areas: cost savings, employee productivity, and speed to market.
-These three pillars encompass a range of metrics, and their significance may vary depending on your unique business cycle and strategic goals.
+These three pillars encompass a range of key procurement metrics, and their significance may vary depending on your unique business cycle and strategic goals.

 Cost Savings